shiru28/self_driving_car_control/README.md

 The CARLA python client runs on ​[Python 3.5.x or Python 3.6.x](https://www.python.org/downloads/) (x is any number).Python 3.7 is not compatible with CARLA​.
 Note that it is assumed that ​pip​ is installed along with the installation of Python.

 The setup guide uses the command ​python3​ to load all of its python clients.
-Makesure that the commands ​`python3`​ and ​`pip​` exists in `​/usr/bin`​, so they are readily accessible via terminal.
+Make sure that the commands ​`python3`​ and ​`pip​` exists in `​/usr/bin`​, so they are readily accessible via terminal.

 To check that ​python3​ points to the correct version, run the following bash commandin terminal:
 ```
 $ python3 --version
 ```
-It should return `​Python 3.5.x`​ or `​Python 3.6.x`​, as these are the versions supportedby this version of CARLA.
+It should return `​Python 3.5.x`​ or `​Python 3.6.x`​, as these are the versions supported by this version of CARLA.

 Check whether pip is installed for Python 3.5 or Python 3.6
 ```